Breakfast Egg Strata

 - In a large bowl, whisk together eggs, milk, and remaining salt and pepper until well-blended.
 Add 1 cup cheddar cheese and stir to combine.

 - Pour the egg mixture over the bread and vegetables and sprinkle the remaining cheddar cheese, then cover tightly with foil.
-Let sit in the fridge overnight.
+Let sit on the counter for 30 minutes or in the fridge overnight.

 - Let cool slightly before cutting into squares and serving.